The Dominican Republic has empty beaches, low costs, and great yields

-The Dominican Republic’s residential property market is growing fast, thanks to robust tourism growth and the arrival of luxury international and boutique hotels.
-In 2015, stay-over tourists rose by 8.9% to around 5.6 million, following an average annual growth of 5.2% from 2010 to 2014.
+The Dominican Republic´s residential property market is growing fast, thanks to robust tourism growth and the arrival of luxury international and boutique hotels, coupled with strong economic fundamentals.

-There are no restrictions on foreigners’ buying property in the Dominican Republic.
 “Tourists come for the surfing and the windsurfing, and many of them end up buying homes here too,” says Josefina Covents of the Cabarete-based agency Josefina Covents y Asoc.
+There are no restrictions on foreigners’ buying property.

-Foreign property investments are also encouraged by incentives, which according to the country’s tourism office, include:
+Foreign property investment is also encouraged by incentives, which according to the country´s tourism office, include:

-- Tax-free receipt of pension income from foreign sources, including the possibility of moving belongings to the country, is guaranteed by Law 171-07 on Special Incentives for Pensioners and Persons of Independent Means.
+- Tax-free receipt of pension income from foreign sources, including moving belongings to the country, is guaranteed (Law 171-07 on Special Incentives for Pensioners and Persons of Independent Means).

 - Foreign buyers receive a 50% exemption from property tax

-- Exemption of taxes on the payment of dividends and interest, generated within the country or overseas
+- Exemption from taxes on dividends and interest income, generated within the country or overseas

-- Foreign buyers receive a 50% exemption on taxes on mortgages, when the creditors are financial institutions that are regulated by Dominican financial monetary law
+- Foreign buyers receive a 50% exemption from taxes on mortgages, when the creditors are financial institutions regulated by Dominican financial monetary law

-- Exemption on payment of taxes for household and personal items
+- Exemption from payment of taxes for household and personal items

 - Exemption from taxes on property transfers